Cognigy/Documentation/docs/en/docs/live-agent/installation/deployment/prerequisites.md

 ### Memory

 Memory requirements are dependent on usage and expected additional workload.
-Your workload is influenced by factors such as — but not limited to - how active your users are, how many conversations you receive, and the conversation channels you are using.
+Your workload is influenced by factors such as how active your users are, how many conversations you receive, the conversation channels you are using, and more.

 The following are the recommended minimum Memory hardware configurations for a small sample of example Live Agent conversation sizes.